On this page:

 It is the policy of the Forest Preserve District of Cook County to comply with all laws and applicable collective bargaining agreements to evaluate requests for reasonable accommodations from qualified job applicants and/or employees with substantial medical restrictions and/or disabilities to facilitate their ability to perform the essential functions of a position and/or job.

 In accordance with the Americans with Disabilities Act (ADA) as of March 15, 2010, the Forest Preserve District of Cook County allows service animals to access most public areas within its property.

 The Forest Preserves of Cook County is currently undergoing a county-wide assessment of our picnic groves, campgrounds, nature centers and other facilities.
-Once complete, a list of accessible features at each of our locations will be added here—and to each location’s page on this website.

 In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 (“ADA”), The Forest Preserve District of Cook County (FPDCC) will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

 The Forest Preserve District of Cook County does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.